Rasheed19/e2e-iris/README.md

 # e2e-iris
 This project showcases an end-to-end machine learning project.
 It makes use of the the [ZenML](https://www.zenml.io/) machine learning oprations (MLOps) structure to develop both the model steps and pipelines.
-A classification model is trained on the [iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) and its entire life cycle is monitored via the MLFlow model tracking.
-The model is deployed locally using the MLFlow deployment service.
-An interactive dashboard  is built using the [shiny](https://shiny.posit.co/py/) python framework to showcase batch prediction while the MLFlow deployment service daemon is running locally.
+A classification model is trained on the [iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) and its entire life cycle is monitored via the MLflow model tracking.
+The model is deployed locally using the MLflow deployment service.
+An interactive dashboard  is built using the [shiny](https://shiny.posit.co/py/) python framework to showcase batch prediction while the MLflow deployment service daemon is running locally.

 ![Dashboard UI](assets/training_pipeline.png)
 ![Dashboard UI](assets/dashboard_ui.png)